-Asian Bodywork Therapists also employ supplemental methods such as cupping (applying glass or plastic suction cups to the skin to promote circulation), moxibustion (a heat treatment using burning mugwort or other herbs to stimulate acupoints), and gua sha (rubbing the skin with a dull instrumentmildly scraping the skin).
+Asian Bodywork Therapists also employ supplemental methods such as cupping (applying glass or plastic suction cups to the skin to promote circulation), moxibustion (a heat treatment using burning mugwort or other herbs on acupoints), and gua sha (mildly scraping the skin to stimulate circulation).
 They also provide diet, exercise, and healthy living suggestions based on the principles of Chinese Medicine.

 How do I find a qualified shiatsu or Asian Bodywork Therapy practitioner?

 To properly practice shiatsu and acupressure, a therapist must be trained in both the techniques and in the theory of Chinese medicine.
 Basic competence requires hundreds of hours of specialized training.

 The National Certification Commission for Acupuncture and Oriental Medicine is the national credentialing body for acupuncture, Chinese herbology, and Asian Bodywork Therapy.
 NCCAOM Diplomates in Asian Bodywork Therapy must complete an approved course of study consisting of at least 500 hours of training in bodywork technique, the theory of Chinese medicine, modern Western anatomy and physiology, and clinical experience, and must then pass a rigorous certification exam.